 3. Maintaining High Cognitive Functioning Under Stress and Social Pressure

 Numerous clinical studies have reveal that higher salivary cortisol – a stress hormone – is linked with poorer overall memory performance (including visuospatial memory, working memory, and selective attention) – critical components of your intelligence.

-Social status competition – and the pressure associated with it – can drive a person’s IQ down by as much as 20 points in just a matter of hours, as reviewed in this blog article.
+Social status competition – and the pressure associated with it – can drive a person’s IQ down by as much as 20 points in just a matter of hours.
 Simply by being evaluated as performing less well in a work group setting can lower IQ dramatically – particularly for women.
 This dumbing down effect involves an interaction between the emotionally reactive amygdala and higher IQ-related centers of the pre-frontal cortex.

-Our EQPro software is designed to minimize this negative amygdala-frontal cortex interaction, and build cognitive resilience in the face of stress, protecting IQ and cognitive performance when you are under pressure.
+Our i9 software app is designed to minimize this negative amygdala-frontal cortex interaction, and build cognitive resilience in the face of stress, protecting IQ and cognitive performance when you are under pressure.
 This is an important component of EQ.